me-mazaheri/APTracker/README.md

+**APTracker: A Comprehensive and Analytical Dataset**

 ![alt text](https://raw.githubusercontent.com/me-mazaheri/APTracker/main/Logo.png)

-APTracker: A Comprehensive and Analytical Dataset
+This page is related to our new research: "APTracker".
+The malware sample files from this dataset will be published on this page following the publication of the paper.